Ryan-J-Gilbert/scc-chat/USAGE.md

 - Currently using github models free tier!
 10req/min 50/day gpt4o and 15req/min 150/day gpt4o mini
 - Ticket chats: use llm to parse important details, discard personal names and info that are irrelevant
 - tool use, e.g. see avail nodes with my command scc-techinfo
+- add module avail???
 - setup github token env var in .bashrc
 - need to organize all the files and whatnot, a bit of a mess
    - need to abstract tool usage
 - rcs examples https://rcs.bu.edu/examples/ for documents?

 - rough cost estimate for 4o-mini on azure https://azure.microsoft.com/en-us/pricing/calculator/:
-average chat = 2 querying tool calls, 3 ish questions roughly 6000 total tokens 50 50 input/output,
+average chat = 2 querying tool calls, 3 ish questions roughly 1000 total tokens 50 50 input/output,
 100 a month = $0.22

 - check my job status?